Placement-Field Based Learning

 Understand the Hour & Credit Options:

 There are two placement courses that students may enrol in; each worth a half credit, each allotting 100-120 hours of placement work with an agency off-campus.
 There are also in-class lecture hours that must be accounted for as well, these in-class hours can be found in the course description.
 Hours completed during in-class lectures do not count toward placement hours required with an off-campus agency.
 Students must complete placement hours in no less than 8 weeks up to 16 weeks per placement course.
 For further clarification, contact the Workplace Coordinator: email@example.com

-Placement Option A: Students may pursue a half-credit (100-120 hours) in Fall AND Winter semester; one day a week of off-campus hours with an agency from September - April.
+Placement Option A: Students may pursue a half-credit (100-120 hours) in Fall AND Winter semester; one day a week of off-campus hours with an organization from September - April.
 Academic equivalency of one credit.

 Steps on how to participate in fourth-year field placement: